 Portsmouth Christian Academy offers a faith-based education that reveals the specific and general revelation of God.
-Our Philosophy of Education is based on the Classical Trivium, which means that, in developmentally appropriate ways, we work to equip students for lifelong learning using the following guidelines:
+Our Philosophy of Education is based on the Classical Trivium, which means that, in developmentally appropriate ways, we work to equip students for lifelong learning through grammar, logic and rhetoric.

-A period of time during which the student is undergoing physical, social, cognitive and emotional change, junior high years equip students in critical thinking, formal writing, executive functioning and problem-solving.
+A period of time during which the student is undergoing physical, social, cognitive and emotional change, middle school years equip students in critical thinking, formal writing, executive functioning and problem-solving.
 Students learn metacognitive strategies, Socratic thinking, and community building skills, through thematic units that fully integrate faith and learning.